 Here are a few more tips for your day trip to San Marino.

-San Marino Card: You can buy a San Marino Card, which will give you a discount with some of the restaurants and activities, but you can visit certain places without any extra costs (including some museums and two towers).
+San Marino Card: You can buy a San Marino Card, which will give you a discount on some of the restaurants and activities, but you can visit certain places without extra costs (including some museums and two towers).
 This is a great way to view all of the top San Marino landmarks.

 The card costs 10.50€, and if you have accommodation in San Marino, you can get it for 7.50€.
-I bought it at one of the participant museums and I think it was worth it (until I lost the card, but that is a different story).
+I bought it at one of the participant museums, and I think it was worth it (until I lost the card, but that is a different story).